-At Acadiana, our residential treatment program is offered to clients who do not need detox or have successfully completed our detoxification program.
+At Acadiana Addiction Center, our residential treatment program is offered to clients who do not need detox or have successfully completed our detoxification program.
 If you do not have a substance abuse problem, this will be where you begin your recovery from bipolar disorder.
-Individuals in our residential treatment program are monitored 24-hours a day for safety and focuses on building a foundation for recovery from bipolar disorder.
+Individuals in the residential treatment program at our center are monitored 24-hours a day for safety and focuses on building a foundation for recovery from bipolar disorder.

 After primary care has been completed, we do offer extended care residential programs for both male and female clients.
 These programs begin where your initial treatment has left off, ensuring effective continuity of care.
 Men will stay at Acadiana while women will move to Belle of the Oakes.
 Lasting a minimum of three months, and occurring in three different phases, you will learn vital recovery tools, ways to spot triggers, prevention of relapse, and effective coping skills.